-The Zurich Convention Center is set to re-open in March 2021.
+The Zurich Convention Center is set to re-open in summer 2021.
 The contents of this website will be updated continuously.

 The present website is part of the offer of the Swiss Kongresshaus Zürich AG (Zurich Convention Center Ltd.).
 This privacy statement provides information about how we process personal data in connection with our website and our other online offerings.